-Completion of conversion of all council operated Street Lights to LED This initiative will significantly reduce Council's greenhouse gas emissions while providing an ongoing financial benefit due to the much lower operating costs of these lights.
-West Lakes Lake Edge Masterplan Path upgrades along The Annie Watt Circuit in progress.
-Path upgrade between Tiranna Reserve and Maramba Reserve has been procured and construction is expected to commence in late February 2023.
-Consultation to commence in early 2023 on the next stage of path upgrades between West Lakes Boulevard and Maramba West Reserve.
-Local Streets Conversion LED Conversion program (stages 1,2 & 3) are complete.
-Over 10,000 old and inefficient street lights replaced on local road with new LED lights.
+84% of streetlights are now installed with LED technology across the Council area.
 Main Roads Conversion LED conversion yet to commence.
-Planning works in progress to inform future funding strategies in a future revision of the Public Lighting AMP in 2023/24.
-Delivering great clubs and unisex changeroom facilities including Woodville Hockey Club, Pedlar Reserve, Flinders Park Football Club and Grange Recreation Reserve Clubrooms In order to accommodate the diverse needs of our clubs and the community, whilst ensuring our responsibilities as a building owner are met, a new renewal program to prioritise the upgrade of changeroom facilities to a unisex standard is in progress.
-This will encourage increased participation amongst differing genders and age groups whilst ensuring the provision of appropriate facilities are equitably provided.
-The Woodville Hockey Club Project Complete, Official opening was in March 2022.
-The Flinders Park Football Club Changerooms completed and functional Fawk Reserve Football Club Changerooms Practical Completion achieved in September 2022 Pedlar Reserve and Grange Recreation Reserve clubrooms and changerooms are in various stages of design.
+Planning works in progress to inform future funding strategies in a future revision of the Public Lighting AMB in 2023/24 Dalinavia a sucat In and anticonnection of the three Lighting AMP in 2023/24.
+Delivering great clubs and unisex changeroom facilities including Woodville Hockey Club, Pedlar In order to accommodate the diverse needs of our clubs and the community, whilst ensuring our responsibilities as a building owner are met, a new renewal program to prioritise the The Woodville Hockey Club Project Complete, Official opening was in March 2022.
+The Flinders Park Football Club Changerooms completed and functional Reserve, Flinders upgrade of changeroom facilities Park Football to a unisex standard is in Fawk Reserve Football Club Changerooms Club and Grange progress.
+Practical Completion achieved in September Recreation This will appropriate increased 2022 Reserve Clubrooms This will encourage increased participation amongst differing genders and age groups whilst ensuring the provision of appropriate facilities are equitably provided.
+Pedlar Reserve and Grange Recreation Reserve clubrooms and changerooms are in various stages of design.
 Pedlar Reserve is expected to be renewed in 2023.
-Grange Recreation Reserve is scheduled for onsite works in 2024 Supporting the completion of major Council staff regularly meet and discuss the progress of these developments with the relevant Regular formal meetings with respective stakeholders are continually occurring including:

-dovelopments dovelopers and State Covernment developments,including:WEST Development. developers and State Government agencies to ensure the best possible outcomes and facilities are delivered for our community which align with the strategic directions of Council.
-Fortnightly West Project Control Group meetings with Commercial & General, Current focus is the Plaza and oval Bowden Development and former Brompton Gas Works. surrounds to ensure active recreational use is possible.
-Project Control Group meetings held on monthly basis with Renewal SA Land adjacent Woodville Station.
-Former Metcash land adjacent Findon Road River Torrens linear Park.
-Upgrade to former Titanium Basketball Stadium, now Bowden Renewal SA team.
+Grange Recreation Reserve is scheduled for onsite works in 2024.
+Council staff regularly meet and discuss the progress of these developments with the relevant Regular formal meetings with respective stakeholders are continually occurring including: developers and State Government agencies to the best possible outcome facilities are delivered for developers and State Government agencies to ensure the best possible outcomes and facilities are delivered for our community which align with the Fortnightly West Project Control Group meetings with Commercial & General, Current focus is the Plaza and oval surrounds to ensure active recreational use is possible. strategic directions of Council.
+Project Control Group meetings held on monthly basis with Bowden Renewal SA team.
 Quarterly meetings with MAB (selected developer of gas works site) on Master plan development and assets to be developed and vested in council.
-Council has endorsed an agreement to support Beverley Leisure's upgrade and Adelaide Arena.
-Possible sale of 67- 85 Woodville Road. expansion of the former Titanium Stadium, now the 36ers Arena.
-Works by Pelligra have commenced on extinguishing the rights of way and preparing planning application. • An RFP has concluded for the possible sale of 67-85 Woodville Road and an assessment of tenders has occurred.
-A report is scheduled for the new Council in 2023 including DIT feedback on local train commuter parking.
-OUR ENVIRONMENT AN ENVIRONMENTALLY RESPONSIBLE AND SUSTAINABLE CITY
+Council has endorsed an agreement to support Beverley Leisure's upgrade and expansion of the former Titanium Stadium, now the 36ers Arena.
+Works by Pelligra have commenced on extinguishing the rights of way and preparing planning application.
+An RFP has concluded for the possible sale of 67-85 Woodville Road and an assessment of tenders has occurred.
+A report is scheduled for the new Council in 2023 including DIT feedback on local train commuter parking,

+AN ENVIRONMENTALLY RESPONSIBLE AND SUSTAINABLE CITY